 Internal Risk Log

 Based on the updated Risk Management Tool the Risk Log of the internal risks that can hamper the project progress has been generated.
-Is basically ranks the risks with the highest Effect (Impact x Possibility) from high to low.
+It basically ranks the risks with the highest Effect (Impact x Possibility) from high to low.
 The result is presented in table 1 below.

 Table 1: Risk Log